SMART goals help sales reps organize their goals, work more productively, and drive sales.

 This problem is easily fixable by utilizing a route planner such as Badger Maps.

 Using a route planner helps you plan the most efficient routes to all your appointments so you don’t spend any extra time behind the wheel.
-You will also be able to log your meeting details right from the field, easily manage your territories, and generate new leads on the go.
+This will also help you save money on gas!
+On top of that, you will be able to log your meeting details right from the field, easily manage your territories, and generate new leads on the go.

 Additionally, sales managers are able to monitor their sales team’s activities to ensure maximum productivity.